History of Belgium: Belgian revolution

-Belgian independence was not allowed by the 1815 Congress of Vienna; nevertheless the revolutionaries were regarded sympathetically by the major powers of Europe, especially the British and France.
+Belgian independence was not allowed by the 1815 Congress of Vienna; nevertheless the revolutionaries were regarded sympathetically by the major powers of Europe.
 In November 1830, the London Conference of 1830 or "Belgian Congress" (comprising delegates from Great Britain, France, Russia, Prussia and Austria) ordered an armistice on November 4.
-At the end of November Britain and France came up with a proposal — no military intervention and the establishment of an independent kingdom of Belgium — which was accepted by the other three more conservative participants, who had favored a military intervention to restore the absolutist regime of William I. A protocol signed on 20 January 1831 stated that Belgium would be formed of the regions that did not belong to the North in 1790.
+At the end of November Britain and France proposed no military intervention and the establishment of an independent kingdom of Belgium, which was accepted by the other three more conservative participants, who had favored a military intervention.
+A protocol signed on 20 January 1831 stated that Belgium would be formed of the regions that did not belong to the North in 1790.
 The new kingdom would be obliged to remain neutral in foreign affairs.
-The British foreign secretary Lord Palmerston strongly backed the Prince of Orange as the new king, a choice which would have maintained a dynastic link between the Netherlands and the new kingdom.
-The Prince proved to be unacceptable to William I, his father, as well as to the French, who wanted a clear break with the Netherlands.
-Finally, Palmerston came up with his second choice, Leopold I of Saxe-Coburg — Princess Charlotte of Wales' widower, and an admirer of the British constitutional model — who was accepted by all.
+The British foreign secretary Lord Palmerston strongly backed the Prince of Orange as the new king.
+The Prince proved to be unacceptable to William I, his father, as well as to the French.
+Finally, Palmerston came up with his second choice, Leopold I of Saxe-Coburg, who was accepted by all.
 On July 21, 1831, the first "King of the Belgians" was inaugurated.
 The date of his acceptance of the constitution – 21 July 1831 – is marked a national holiday.

-The liberal bourgeoisie, who had been thrown off balance by the early stages of the revolution, hastily formed a provisional government under Charles Rogier to negotiate with the Dutch, officially declaring Belgian independence on 4 October 1830.
+The liberal bourgeoisie hastily formed a provisional government under Charles Rogier to negotiate with the Dutch, officially declaring Belgian independence on 4 October 1830.
 The Belgian National Congress was formed to draw up a constitution.
 Under the new constitution, Belgium became a sovereign, independent state with a constitutional monarchy.
-However, the constitution did severely limit voting rights to the French-speaking haute-bourgeoisie and the clergy, in a country where French was not the majority language.
+However, the constitution severely limited voting rights to the French-speaking haute-bourgeoisie and the clergy, in a country where French was not the majority language.
 The Catholic church was afforded a good deal of freedom from state intervention.